GrabarzUndPartner/nuxt-custom-elements/docs/content/en/usage.md

 To solve this, the build must be told what the correct Public Path is.

-Example: An entry from `https://<your-domain>/custom-elements/my-entry/my-entry.js` is included, so the public path must also be defined with this url as root.

 **Example:**

+An entry from `https://<your-domain>/custom-elements/my-entry/my-entry.js` is included, so the public path must also be defined with this url as root.

 ```javascript
 {